pikvm/pikvm/docs/auth.md

 [root@pikvm ~]# kvmd-htpasswd del <user> # Removes/deletes a user
 ```

-At the moment there is no method to create any ACL for different KVM users.
+At the moment there is no way to create any ACL for different KVM users.

 -----